ORF III

-ORF III (ORF drei), sometimes called ORF 3 is an Austrian television channel owned by the Austrian national broadcaster, Österreichischer Rundfunk (ORF).
+ORF III (ORF drei, Österreichischer Rundfunk 3), sometimes called ORF 3 is an Austrian television channel owned by the Austrian national broadcaster, Österreichischer Rundfunk (ORF).
 The channel launched on 26 October 2011 at 14:00 CEST, and replaced TW1.

 ORF III took over the frequencies on satellite and cable from TW1, which specialised in tourism and weather.
-ORF III also launched on digital terrestrial television in Austria.
-ORF III is currently not available to view via the Internet, however, podcasts from ORF III will be available online.
+ORF III also launched on digital terrestrial television in Austria, and since 2017 is available in encrypted form on the Austrian DVB-T2 platform simpliTV.
+Limited programming from ORF III is available to view via Internet streaming, while podcasts from ORF III are available online.
 ORF Sport +, the station that shared the frequency with TW1, moved to a new 24-hour slot.